Six types of payment fraud—and how businesses can prevent them

 What it is:

-Phishing is a type of social-engineering attack—a tactic that involves deceiving people through psychological manipulation—where fraudulent actors use fraudulent emails, text messages, or websites to trick individuals into disclosing sensitive information such as log-in credentials and credit card information.
+Phishing is a type of social-engineering attack, a tactic that involves deceiving people through psychological manipulation, in which fraudulent actors use emails, text messages, or websites to trick individuals into disclosing sensitive information such as login credentials and credit card information.

 Phishing attacks can also be carried out through text messages, known as “smishing,” or through social media platforms, known as “pharming.”
 In these cases, the attacker sends a message or a link to a fraudulent website that appears to be legitimate, in order to steal personal information or infect the device with malware.